LostLuma/battery/README.md

 - `default`: Downloads, validates, and caches the dynamic library on demand.
 Saves bandwidth and disk space.
 - `bundled`: Contains the dynamic library for all platforms.
 Recommended if first application startup may be offline.

-The dynamic library is comes prebuilt for the following platforms:
+The dynamic library comes prebuilt for the following platforms:

 |         | aarch64 | amd64 | riscv64 |
 | ------- | ------- | ----- | ------- |